LiftVortex/NormalSmith/README.md

-# Normal Smith
+# Normal Smithy

 ## Overview

-Normal Smith is a Windows Presentation Foundation (WPF) application written in C# designed to bake lighting-related texture maps—specifically bent normal maps and ambient occlusion maps—from 3D models.
+Normal Smithy is a Windows Presentation Foundation (WPF) application written in C# designed to bake lighting-related texture maps—specifically bent normal maps and ambient occlusion maps—from 3D models.
 Using the Assimp library for model importing, the application processes 3D mesh data, computes per-pixel lighting information through ray-casting techniques, and outputs texture maps that can be used in game development and real-time rendering workflows.

 ## Screenshot

 ![Main UI](https://github.com/user-attachments/assets/344b2c02-fe39-4b44-a75d-da1121e015b0)
-*Example of the Normal Smith main interface with a loaded model and live preview when baking a bent normal texture.*
+*Example of the Normal Smithy main interface with a loaded model and live preview when baking a bent normal texture.*

 ## Features